bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Runtime & Local Development Environment
 	- DBMS- It's rare to have an un-clustered environment.
 All projects should, therefore, decide on a database management system to use.
 The choice should be predicated on the customer's preference, which is usually predicated on what they already own.
 If the customer has no preference, **MySQL** should be used

-	- Application Server - It's not necessary to use an external application server unless the customer prefers to do so.
+	- Application Server - It's not necessary to use an external application server unless the customer prefers to do so based on the fact they are well versed in a particular choice.
+Where such as a choice does not exist, the embedded tomcat server should suffice

+	 Application Server - It's not necessary to use an external application server unless the customer prefers to do so based on the fact they are well versed in a particular choice.
+Where such as a choice does not exist, the embedded tomcat server should suffice
 - Monitoring and Availability
 	- Monitoring - It is important to consider monitoring tools for the runtime systems.
 The monitoring tool of choice is Dynatrace.
 A licence is required and a determination should be made whether this can be acquired
 	- Availability - Clustering should be considered strongly for the majority of ecommerce solutions.
 Therefore, a sizing activity for the initial solution should be done and the expectation for this should be set so that complementary tools or resources can be acquired if necessary